UM-Bridge/umbridge/README.md

 /GetOutputSizes  | GET  | None    | Forward model output dimensions /Evaluate        | POST | Input to forward model (Dimensions as in /GetInputSizes), model-specific configuration (may be empty for defaults) | Output of forward model (Dimensions as in /GetOutputSizes)

 Inputs and outputs are defined in JSON format as illustrated in the example below.
-This example can be reproduced by sending listed inputs to the tsunami model above.
+This example can be reproduced by sending listed inputs to the Poisson model above.

 #### /GetInputSizes